AT&T Interview Questions & Reviews

 Interviewed at AT&T

-Retail Sales Consultant Interview (Neutral Experience; Average Interview)
+AT&T Retail Sales Consultant Interview (Negative Experience; Average Interview)

 U-Verse Premises Technician Interview (Positive Experience; Average Interview)